EdoardoCostantini/mi-hd/notes/methods.md

 			from the mice package based on Shah et al 2014, available in my forked version of the mice package.
 	* Notes: uses random forests to define the mean of the predictive distribution of the missing values and uses the out of bag mean squared error as variance.
 It differs from the regular mice::mice.impute.rf() in the following
-		way: The main diﬀerence is in how the multiple trees in the forest are used to impute the missing values: in Shah et al’s algorithm for continuous variables, the missing value is sampled from a normal distribution centred around the aggregated predicted value for the ’test’ data (imputation model X values for the unobserved Y values) and the out-of-bag error is used as variance, while their categorical variable algorithm samples one
+		way: The main difference is in how the multiple trees in the forest are used to impute the missing values: in Shah et al’s algorithm for continuous variables, the missing value is sampled from a normal distribution centred around the aggregated predicted value for the ’test’ data (imputation model X values for the unobserved Y values) and the out-of-bag error is used as variance, while their categorical variable algorithm samples one